22OVERSooN/Project1_Realestate_Analysis/README.md

 # Project1_Realestate_Analysis
 Property price analysis for Melbourne

-Everytime when you start to work on our project:

-1. cd your terminal to your local repo file
-2. git pull the change from that other team members (let your local repo has the latest version)
-3. update your work log in the readme file if you want to
-4. update your work into your own branch, we will merge all of them into main branch at the end.
-Don't push your work to main branch.

 # Material

 Price Factor influencing property development and purchases (real estate) - melbourne